 When your bread is done, it’s going to smell so wonderful and look so good, you’re going to want to eat it immediately.
 Make it easier to slice it up and preserve its appearance with a bread knife.
 This one by Mercer Culinary is inexpensive and has a razor-sharp edge that slices cleanly.

 A knife dedicated to cutting bread might seem silly and indulgent, but it’s the right tool for the job.

-Mercer Culinary Millennia Wide Wavy Edge Bread Knife, 10-Inch, Black
+Mercer Culinary M23210 Millennia Black Handle, 10-Inch Wide Wavy Edge, Bread Knife

 This Mercer Culinary bread knife is inexpensive and works well.

 It’s uncommon to make a whole bunch of dough at once because waiting for the yeast to rise and kneading can be time-consuming.
 That’s why many people like to get it all out of the way in one go.
 But you don’t have to use all that dough at once.
 You can save some for later, which is where a great storage container comes in.